 Just as simple as aglio e olio is pasta al limone, or lemon pasta.
 The secret to the dish is the same: creating a satiny emulsion with the pasta-cooking liquid and fat, but in this case, you're using butter.
 The lemon zest and juice combined brighten up the dairy notes from the fat and cheese.

 Cacio e pepe seems simple, all right—it's nothing more than pasta, olive oil, butter, Pecorino Romano cheese, salt, and pepper.
 But with the wrong technique, it's easy to end up with a sauce that's greasy or clumpy (or both).
-Our trick for making a creamy, thick sauce is to grate the cheese finely on a
+Our trick for making a creamy, thick sauce is to grate the cheese finely on a Microplane and combine it with pasta in a relatively cool skillet.

 The traditional version of this beloved Roman dish is made with eggs, cheese, and cured pork, making it an unlikely candidate for veganizing, to say the least.
 Yet this easy take on carbonara manages to be meat-free, egg-free, dairy-free, and still absolutely delicious.
 We do it by replacing the pork with meaty king oyster mushrooms; mimicking the egg-rich sauce with a combination of silken tofu, miso paste, and nutritional yeast; and replicating the lactic tang of the Pecorino with a surprise ingredient—sauerkraut brine.